Configuration Item Types (CI Types)

 Choose the system attributes from the drop down.
 You can label a different name in the Label Name field.

 Click Add.
 The system attribute is added in the form.

 To add the other customized fields,

-You can re-arrange fields in the form by dragging the fields and placing it over the highlighted area.
+4. Fields in the form can be re-arranged by dragging the field and placing it over a highlighted area.

 To edit a customized attribute,

 Click the Edit icon beside the field to modify.
 The Edit Attribute form pops up with the values pre-filled while adding the attribute.

 Click Save.
 The form is populated with the newly added changes.

 Click the Delete icon beside the field.
 A confirmation dialog appears